 Taking a walk through the districts and narrow streets of Barcelona is an architecture buffs dream, whether ambling down Passeig de Gracia or strolling through Las Ramblas it is a feast for the eyes.

-Antoni Gaudi is almost synonymous with the Catalan capital and his prescence is evident everywhere in the Barcelona cityscape.
-The Sagrada Familia, Casa Batlló, Park Guell and Casa Milà are must visits for most tourists and there are a number of tours which can be taken linking his most popular creations.
+Antoni Gaudi is almost synonymous with the Catalan capital and his presence is evident everywhere in the Barcelona cityscape.
+The Sagrada Familia, Casa Batlló, Park Guell and Casa Milà are must visits for most tourists, and a number of tours are possible taken linking his most popular creations.

-His buildings are described by the Art Nouveau style and are greatly influenced by nature.
+His buildings are described as Art Nouveau style and are greatly influenced by nature.
 Flowing curves, twisted metal sculpted into figurines and colourful tiled mosaics are typical features of his designs.
-His approach was so personalised it is almost a seperate form of modernisme.
+His approach was so personalised it is almost a separate form of modernisme.

 “Each building is a work of art”

 His distinctive style is greatly admired, the attention to detail is amazing.
 Each building is a work of art, there are so many intricate designs within them that it takes an observant eye to spot the almost hidden detail.
-Taking time to soak it all in is recommended.
-Standing or sitting outside one of his creations allowing the eyes to wander over the facade will reveal much that might otherwise have been missed.
+Taking time to soak it all in is highly recommended.
+Standing or sitting outside one of his creations, allowing the eyes to wander over the façade will reveal much that might otherwise have easily been missed.

-The Sagrada Familia is considered his greatest work, yet to be completed and mixing the modernisme style with neo-gothic influences it is one of the cities most popular attractions.
+The Sagrada Familia is possibly his greatest work, though yet completed.
+It mixes the modernisme style with neo-gothic influences it is one of the cities most popular attractions.

 Barcelona is one of the great seats of the modernist movement in Europe, which is where it gained most popularity.
-Although the landscape of the city is dominated by the prescence of Gaudi he is not the only great architect to have plied his art here.
+Although the landscape of the city is dominated by Gaudi’s presence, he is not the only great architect to have plied his art here.

 Lluís Domènech i Montaner also built many of the cities famous landmarks including Casa Lleó Morera, Hospital de Sant Pau and Palau de la Música Catalana which were both granted UNESCO status as World Heritage sites in 1997.
 His buildings also display amazing ornamentation but still retain the flowing lines of Art Nouveau.